Marilyn Darling: Honours and recognition

-Darling was awarded the Centenary Medal on 1 January 2001 "for service to Australian society through the arts".
+Both Marilyn and Gordon Darling were awarded the Centenary Medal on 1 January 2001, for their respective service to the arts and business communities.

-In the 2009 Australia Day Honours, Darling was made a Companion of the Order of Australia (AC) for "service to the development, advancement and growth of visual arts in Australia and internationally, particularly through the National Portrait Gallery, and to the community through a range of philanthropic endeavours".
+In 1989, Gordon Darling was appointed as an Officer of the Order of Australia; and, in 2004, was elevated as a Companion of the Order, in recognition of his philanthropic contributions to the arts.
+Marilyn Darling was also appointed as a Companion of the Order, in 2009, in recognition of her service to the development, advancement and growth of visual arts in Australia and internationally, particularly through the National Portrait Gallery, and to the community through a range of philanthropic endeavours.